Stocks Edge Higher After Earnings; Treasuries Rise: Markets Wrap

 Commodities

---With assistance from Michael Msika, Adam Haigh, Todd White and Robert Brand.
+--With assistance from Adam Haigh, Todd White, Robert Brand, Nancy Moran and Ian King.

-To contact the reporters on this story: Rita Nazareth in New York at rnazareth@bloomberg.net;Todd White in Madrid at twhite2@bloomberg.net
+To contact the reporters on this story: Rita Nazareth in New York at rnazareth@bloomberg.net;Claire Ballentine in New York at cballentine@bloomberg.net

 To contact the editors responsible for this story: Jeremy Herron at jherron8@bloomberg.net, Rita Nazareth